SumoLogic/sumologic-documentation/docs/cloud-soar/user-manual.md

 sections are listed in the left-hand pane.
 Dragging incident sections to the right-hand pane will add the section to the report template.
 Sections will be printed in the report in the order they appear in the right-hand pane.
-Once satisfied with the selection, click **Save.**
+Once satisfied with the selection, click **Save**.

 ![alt-text goes here](/img/cloud-soar/image45.png)